rcazzara/seldovia/_people/Miller_Grace_Gleason.md

 MIKE MILLER: No, he hated it.
 My dad -- my dad was one of the nicest -- I mean the best-liked guys.

-When he was a pilot, you know, he was just everybody’s friend and everybody’s buddy and got along.
+When he was a pilot, you know, he was just everybodyâ€™s friend and everybodyâ€™s buddy and got along.
 He was always laughing and happy.

 And he got to be the cop, and immediately fifty percent of the people hated his guts.
-And he -- it just really bothered him, ’cause he -- it was important for him to be liked, you know, as an individual.
+And he -- it just really bothered him, â€™cause he -- it was important for him to be liked, you know, as an individual.

-And I remember he’d come home and he’d just tell mom, you know, about oh, God, I hate this.
+And I remember heâ€™d come home and heâ€™d just tell mom, you know, about oh, God, I hate this.
 I just hate this job, but had to make a living some way, so --

 And then -- then he went -- then he got throat cancer and he worked --

-We didn’t know he had cancer, but that spring his throat started bothering him, a sore throat, but it was just before the busy part of the year and so he continued to work down in the cannery and be the cop all summer long.
+We didnâ€™t know he had cancer, but that spring his throat started bothering him, a sore throat, but it was just before the busy part of the year and so he continued to work down in the cannery and be the cop all summer long.

-And then as soon as the season was over, he and I -- I’d been gone fishing.
+And then as soon as the season was over, he and I -- Iâ€™d been gone fishing.
 And I remember I made $924.
 And so I had money, and dad got his pay check and we -- he and I flew up to Anchorage with Bob Gruber.

-And we went to the -- what do you call it -- Anchorage Hotel, which is attached to the Westward Hotel or I don’t know what they call it now.
+And we went to the -- what do you call it -- Anchorage Hotel, which is attached to the Westward Hotel or I donâ€™t know what they call it now.
 I think it's still the Anchorage Westward.

-We got a room in there and I was -- dad -- our doctor at that time was old Doc Romig -- Howard Romig, and he was a good friend of dad’s.
+We got a room in there and I was -- dad -- our doctor at that time was old Doc Romig -- Howard Romig, and he was a good friend of dadâ€™s.
 Dad and Doc Romig used to hunt together, do all sorts of things together.

 But anyway we got up there that time and dad said -- now I had my check